shaniathomas894/Topic_Modeling_LDA/README.md

 While these terms were found consistently, the specifics of the systemic concerns changed between 2019 and 2021 depending on what was going on in the world at the time.
 The biggest recommendation to remedy this topic is to host surveys that are without reprimand that allow for data to be collected and changes to be made.
 Without reprimand includes not requiring employee time on trainings that wont' benefit the employees as well because taking time is a reprimand.
 When big events are happening, such as a pandemic, employers could ask employees if they feel physically and mentally safe in the workplace, and/or what could make them feel safer.
 Employers could make it systemic to be concerned about their employees instead of employees being concerned about the systemics of their employers.

 ## Next Steps
 This model can be fed new documents without having to be retrained, so I would continue to monitor r/Antiwork and add documents to the corpus.
 This would allow me to see how the topics are shifting, or remaining the same, with time.
-I would also like to extract text from images as there a lot of meaningful words within the images, and I would also like to retrain the model using n grams, including other stop words that can be throwing the model off, and increasing the iterations of the model during training.
+I would also like to extract text from images as there a lot of meaningful words within the images.
+Additionally, I would like to retrain the model using n grams, including other stop words that can be throwing the model off, and increasing the iterations of the model during training.